DorraBenLetayfa/rancher-installation-on-rke2/README.md

 For a real disaster, you may not be able to perform the clean shutdown.
 That's where your RPO comes into play.

-On Cluster B:
+# 11- On Cluster B:

-Restore/create the DR volume from the latest available backup.
+Restore/create the DR volume from the latest available backup. create reccuring backup job from the volume => go to volume => scroll down => create job.
-Wait for:
-restoreRequired=false
+Activate Volume
 Attach/mount the volume through the B-side PV/PVC.
 Scale the application up:
 kubectl scale deployment dr-test \